GadkiyAbram/gyrodata-sakhalin/README.md

 If you log in by USER, you will only be able to manage Tools / Batteries / Job data.
 By Admin you will be able to approve incoming requests, create / update / delete users.

+When you log in, application will check your credentials using API (link above) and access Token will be generated (valid 24 hours).
+Only with Token you will be able to manage DB data.

+On the Welocme screen there are Navigation links: Main / Updated / Tools / Batteries / Jobs / Addmin Panel (will only be visible if you Logged In as "Admin")
+Updates - currently unavailable.
+The purpose is to fill this view with latest news, e.g. Tool / Battery / Job added, etc.
+Tools - This view displays the table of Items, currently stored in DB.
+You can check each one by link (in Asset) for precise details:
+    - Asset
+    - Arrived in Location
+    - Invoice (the Item was sent from the country of origin)
+    - CCD - custom clearance declaration (for import to Russian Federation)
+    - Description in Russian.
+This comes from CCD
+    - CCD Position.
+This is the position of Item in CCD
+    - Circulation.
+This is the important parameter of some categories of the Items (applicable for GDP Sections / GWD Modem / GWD Bullplug).
+It depends on the Jobs             the Item was involved in.
+Will be explained further.
+    - Comment if neccesary
+    - Item Image if neccesary
+    - Table of Jobs with links the Item was involved in.